Campus Safety & Security

 - Dial 8000 or 911

-We've developed an emergency response guide that outlines the appropriate contacts and plans of action for potential emergency situations that may arise on campus.
+We’ve developed an Emergency Operations Plan and Emergency Response Guide (flip chart) that outlines the appropriate contacts and plans of action for potential emergencies that may arise on campus.

 Monthly Test of Our Emergency Notifications

 In collaboration with the Burleigh County Emergency Management (BCEM), the University of Mary conducts a monthly test of its Emergency Notification System (ENS) on the last Friday of each month at 9:30 AM.
 During the monthly test, all individuals who have signed up to receive emergency notifications will receive the following message: This is a test of the Emergency Notification System.
 Please go to 8000.umary.edu for further information.

 At the request of the BCEM, the university's test is scheduled to coincide with their emergency sirens.
 The purpose of the university's test is three-fold:

 - The monthly test message provides verification to students, faculty, and staff who are registered on the emergency notification system.
 Users who receive the test can be confident they will receive messages in the event of an emergency.

 - It provides an opportunity for university personnel responsible for sending emergency messages to practice sending messages in the event of an actual emergency.

 - It provides the university and BCEM an opportunity to verify that our systems are operating correctly and communicating with one another.

 The University of Mary publishes annual security reports for the main campus and its satellite operations.
 The reports are freely available for downloading from this page and follow guidelines outlined in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and the Higher Education Opportunity Act (HEOA).

 - A description of the university's security and safety policies.